Sparkierkan7/more_explosives_mod/README.md

 # Planned Features

   - Different types of fireworks.
   - A new tear of explosives.
-Maybe something similar to nitroglycerin instead of gunpowder.
   - All colors of smoke bombs.
   - A multiplier for how many times you do something in the fireworks table

 # Bugs

-  - On servers or lan servers some particles are not visible.
+  - On servers and lan servers some particles are not visible.
   - Method of spawning particles is horrible.